 We thought that relaunching it today just felt too soon and raw and everything else.

-That's a total sidebar, which is way less important than any of this.
+Again, that's a total sidebar, which is way less important than any of this.

 I thank you guys for watching.

-But I I know you're all feeling what I feel, and it's important to do it this way.
+But I know you're all feeling what I feel, and it's important to do it this way.